chu-mirror/sb/README.md

 ## Description

-I'm tired of playing with editor, vim? emacs? vs code? whatever I use, the basic things stay the same:
+I'm tired of playing with editors, vim? emacs? vs code? whatever I use, the basic things stay the same:
 I want to edit something,
 and to do something when I'm editing.
-What I react to a pattern of text, what I want to do to interact with enviroment, are all the things ought to be decided by myself.
+What I react to a pattern of text, what I want to do to interact with an environment, are all the things that ought to be decided by myself.
 If this goal was achieved,
-I didn't have to wait for someone's support on specific type of text.
+I didn't have to wait for someone's support on a specific type of text.
 You might have experience of being in trouble with filetype defined by yourself, maybe a configuration just used once,